Can Apple see a time when they no longer produce the Mac?Wednesday, 02 Jun 2010 14:28:47 · 3 minute read · Comments

-Ars Technica published this article the other day which says how Apple are not awarding Mac applications the Apple Design Award this year and are instead focussing on the iPhone and the iPad.
+Ars Technica published this article the other day which says how Apple are not awarding Mac applications the Apple Design Award this year and are instead focusing on the iPhone and the iPad.

 It’s true that Apple have been pumping out some great mobile devices since 2007, but each year at WWDC we see more and more iPhone and iPhone OS stuff than we do Mac hardware and OS X development.
 Since the iPhone launched back in 2007 we’ve had two revisions of OS X in the form of Leopard and Snow Leopard (while there has been three (almost four) releases of the iPhone OS), and these have been treated somewhat like an afterthought to the big iPhone/iPod Touch news.

 Even in the Mac hardware we’ve seen Apple take a very mobile attitude since the turn of the century.
 Look at TV, you’ll see MacBook Pros and PowerBooks and TiBooks all over the place.
 All the while the iMac has really taken over as Apple’s main desktop system, even that came with a handle when it was first introduced in 1998 and now the iMac is so slim that it’s very portable in itself (OK fine, you couldn’t sling it in your rucksack, but slinging it in the car is a hell of a lot easier than slinging a Mac Pro in the car!).

 In January Apple announced the iPad, and in less than 60 days it has sold 2,000,000 of them!